psolbach/metadoc/README.md

 For speed and simplicity, I decided against `nltk` and instead rely on the Averaged Perceptron as imagined by Matthew Honnibal [@explosion](https://github.com/explosion).
 The pip install comes pre-trained with a [CoNLL 2000](http://www.cnts.ua.ac.be/conll2000/) training set which works reasonably well to detect proper nouns.
 Since training is non-deterministic, unwanted stopwords might slip through.
 If you want to try out other datasets, simply replace `metadoc/extract/data/training_set.txt` with your own and run `metadoc.extract.pos.do_train`.

 ## Purpose
-This humble library is used in the context of a news-related software undertaking.
-We're synthesizing what we dub "audience-evaluated content" with automated metadata.
-Machine-in-the-loop, if you will.
-Sounds like bullshit, but it's totally not.
-If you're intrigued and might want to work with us, feel free to drop a line to p at psolbach dot com.
+This humble library is used in the context of a news-related software undertaking called [Praise](https://praise.press).
+We're building the first social network dedicated to quality journalism recommendations.
+Synthesizing what we dub "audience-evaluated content" with automated metadata.
+If you're intrigued and might want to work with us, feel free to drop a line to [a@praise.press](a@praise.press).

 ## Install
 Requires python 3.5.